How to Write a Procedural Text: A Step-by-Step Guide

 C. How to Write a Procedural Text

-• List the steps in chronological order.
+• Present the steps in a logical, chronological sequence.

 D. Example of a procedural text